jeffbayes/jeffbayes.github.io/_posts/2016-03-21-tech-interview-cheat-sheet.md

 #### Definition:
 - Is a tree like data structure where every node has at most two children.
   - There is one left and right child node.
+  - "N-ary" trees, including **tries / prefix trees**, have more than two children.
+Those are covered later.

 #### What you need to know:
 - Designed to optimize searching and sorting.